Chasing the dream dog

 So here are my top tips if you are looking to get a dog:-

-Dont put your childhood dog on a pinnacle that no other dog can reach.
+Dont put your childhood dog, or dogs you have had in the past on a pinnacle that no other dog can reach.

 If you are looking at getting a pup from a breeder, research the breeder.
 Its amazing how the first few weeks of a puppy’s life can make a huge difference to how it is as an adult dog.
 A good breeder will use those crucial first few weeks to get the dog used to different things it will come across in daily life, such as the hoover, children, tv, different floor surfaces, different noises and the list goes on and on.
 If the breeder doesn’t do this or the dogs are just left to their own devices then walk away.